DataDog/hiring-engineers/answers.md

 ![Postman Datadog Env Creation]

-The environment is now setup, and I'm ready to create this timeboard!
+The environment is now setup.
+I just need to define which environment I'm in, and I'm ready to create this timeboard!

 Within the Dashboard dropdown in Postman, I choose POST - Create a Dashboard.
 The Body tab includes the code I need to edit to fit my customizations.
 My goal here is to create one dashboard that includes three separate graphing displays--one for my custom metric, one for my Postgres integration with the anomaly function applied, and one for my custom metric with the rollup function applied.